Yussuf Poulsen: the rise of RB Leipzig's battering ram striker from third division to Bundesliga

 "He always pushes himself beyond his limits, and embodies dynamism, desire, and a willingness to learn.
 When he can't do anymore, that's when I know he has absolutely nothing left in the tank."

 In the 2017/18 season, he won a challenge every four minutes, a ratio he would have happily taken if he had made the grade as a defender, the position he played until age 14.

 He plays for RBL, but he is the LBR: Leipzig's battering ram.
-But reducing Poulsen to the mere brawn of his bantamweight boxer's build would be to ignore the fact he got 15 Bundesliga goals in 31 top-flight outings in the 2018/19 season, only the third Dane - after Ballon d'Or winner Allan Simonsen and Schalke icon Ebbe Sand - to score 14 or more a single Bundesliga season.
+But reducing Poulsen to the mere brawn of his bantamweight boxer's build would be to ignore the fact he got 34 goals in 139 Bundesliga outings and is only the third Dane - after Ballon d'Or winner Allan Simonsen and Schalke icon Ebbe Sand - to score 14 or more a single Bundesliga season.

 Watch: Poulsen's incredible hat-trick vs. Hertha!

 "Yussuf was simply rewarded for everything he does," said then-boss Ralf Rangnick, an observer at close quarters of the Dane's contribution.
-There is no doubt his physique and unwavering commitment to the team's cause - as well as his goals - take the weight off Werner, the Batman to Poulsen's Robin, just with the builds reversed.
+There is no doubt his physique and unwavering commitment to the team's cause - as well as his goals - took the weight off Werner, the Batman to Poulsen's Robin, just with the builds reversed.
 With opposing defences given a 'Whack!
 Thwack!
 Ka-pow!' going over by Poulsen, they simply couldn't cope when Werner turned on the after-burners and darted in to net chance after chance.
 Holy dynamic duo!

 That Poulsen is brave and faces up to the challenge on the pitch comes as no surprise when you learn of his courage off it.
 His Tanzanian father, Shihe Yurary - whose surname he wears on the back of his Denmark shirt in tribute - lost his battle with cancer when Yussuf was just six.